GluuFederation/docs-clustermgr-prod/3.1.3/source/deploy/index.md

 ![File System Replication](../img/Cluster_Manager-12.png)

 !!!
 Note
     If necessary, replication paths for other file systems can be added here as well.
+Be careful as this may lead to unexpected results if you don't know what you're doing.

 !!!
 Warning
     Do not try to replicate databases with Csync2.